IBMDeveloperUK/Cloud-Hosted-Twitter-Bot/Labs/lab-4.md

 ### Step 4

-Once the application is in Cloud Foundary you will need to add the API keys to the environment variables - this can be completed in the CLI and it is really easy!
+Once the application is in Cloud Foundry you will need to add the API keys to the environment variables - this can be completed in the CLI and it is really easy!

 In your terminal window you need to run a simple command for each key: